-Many Manitobans have been contacting government officials and community service providers to see how they can contribute as the province prepares for the arrival of families that have fled conflict in the Syria and neighbouring countries in the Middle East.
+Many Manitobans have been contacting government officials and community service providers to see how they can contribute to families who have fled conflict.

 Find out how you can donate and volunteer